con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > dga' ba chen po mgu ba che/ /

 Great feast who takes the form of great desire,
-Destroyer of desire in all its forms;
+Who vanquishes desire in all forms;
 He is great carnal lust; he is great bliss;
 He is great happiness; he is great joy; (32)